openartcoded/dropbox-sync/README.md

 ### Docker configuration

 Now you need to modify some things.
-Your `docker-compose.yml` file should look like this :
+Your `docker-compose.yml` and add the following service, it should look like this :

 Configure every variable with your value.